Mountcastle homers off Cease, Orioles hold off White Sox 5-3 - WHIZ News

 After that, Cease retired 13 of the next 14 hitters, but Cedric Mullins walked to lead off the Baltimore sixth and went to second when Cease threw wildly on a pickoff attempt for an error.
 Anthony Santander’s one-out single brought Mullins home and chased Cease.

-The Orioles entered 2 1/2 games behind the final wild card in the American League.
-The White Sox came in four games back of that wild card and three behind first-place Cleveland in the AL Central.
+The Orioles remained 2 1/2 games behind the final wild card in the American League.
+The White Sox are five games back of that wild card and four behind first-place Cleveland in the AL Central.

 TRAINER’S ROOM

-White Sox: Jiménez left the game after being hit by Bautista’s pitch around the left elbow. … Chicago put RHP Michael Kopech (left knee strain) on the 15-day injured list and recalled LHP Tanner Banks from Triple-A Charlotte.
+White Sox: Chicago put RHP Michael Kopech (left knee strain) on the 15-day injured list and recalled LHP Tanner Banks from Triple-A Charlotte.

 Orioles: Baltimore reinstated INF Jonathan Araúz from the 10-day IL and optioned him to Triple-A Norfolk.